Ciphix/ciphixCheckRadioSelector/README.md

 - Will automatically render checkboxed for a reference set

 ## Usage
-- Use as an alternative UI for associations with limited amount of options to choose from
+- Use as an alternative UI for ComboBoxes when the amount of options the user can choose from is limited (all options displayed at once)

-## Demo project
-[link to sandbox]

 ## Issues, suggestions and feature requests
 [link to GitHub issues](https://github.com/Ciphix/ciphixCheckRadioSelector/issues)